Helsingkrona Nation: Housing

 Helsingkronagården neighbors the premises of LTH.

 The House

-Huset consists of 160 corridor rooms, 21 apartments and 8 rooms with pentries.
+Huset consists of 160 corridor rooms, 21 apartments and 8 rooms with pantries.
 It also houses a club area and unaffiliated pizzeria on its ground floor.

 The Tower

 Tornet has 13 floors with 69 apartments and a conference room with an associated kitchen on its top floor, which has a view of Lund, Malmö, the Öresund Bridge and Copenhagen.
 On the ground floor, there is a salad bar and a studying room.